ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Introduction

 \section{Introduction}

-Modern software systems are subject to a variety of changes that pose important challenges to software engineers.
-Change can manifest itself in different forms, ranging from dynamics in the market and technological improvements that demand for continuous evolution and updates of a software system, up to uncertainties in the operating conditions of a software system that are difficult to predict before deployment.
-Examples of such uncertainties are sudden changes in the environment of the system, dynamic availability of resources required by the system, and user goals that change over time.
-As it is often difficult, too costly, or inefficient to anticipate such uncertainties before deployment, and systems may need to be operational 24/7, the uncertainties necessarily need to be resolved at runtime when the missing knowledge becomes available.
-Our focus is on enhancing software systems with capabilities to handle uncertainties at runtime that are hard to anticipate before deployment.
-Such systems that can resolve uncertainties at runtime and adapt autonomously to changes are commonly referred to as \textit{self-adaptive systems}~\cite{Oreizy1998,Kephart2003,Garlan2004,Kramer2007,Cheng2009,Lemos2013,Weyns2019}.
+Dealing with change has been a challenge for software engineers since the inception of software systems.
+Technological improvements, dynamics in the market, changing demands, and reported bugs require continuous evolution of systems.
+Our focus is on changes caused by uncertainties that are difficult to predict before system deployment, such dynamics in the availability of resources and changes of workload over time.
+As it is often too costly or inefficient to anticipate such uncertainties before deployment, and systems may need to be operational 24/7, the uncertainties need to be dealt with at runtime when the missing knowledge becomes available to resolve the uncertainties.
+One prominent approach to tackle this problem is \textit{self-adaptation}~\cite{Oreizy1998,Kephart2003,Garlan2004,Kramer2007,Cheng2009,Lemos2013,Weyns2019}.

-The basic idea of self-adaptation is to enhance a software system with a feedback loop that monitors the system and its environment to resolve uncertainties, reasons about the changing conditions, and adapts the system in order to achieve or maintain particular quality requirements (i.e., adaptation goals), or degrades gracefully when necessary.
-A classic example of a self-adaptive system is a Cloud platform that monitors client applications and automatically adjusts capacity to maintain steady performance at the lowest possible cost.
+The basic idea of self-adaptation is to enhance a software system with a feedback loop that monitors the system and its environment to resolve uncertainties, reasons about the changing conditions, and adapts the system in order to achieve or maintain particular quality requirements (i.e., adaptation goals), or degrades gracefully otherwise.
+A classic example of a self-adaptive system is an elastic Cloud platform that monitors client applications and automatically adjusts capacity to maintain steady performance at the lowest possible cost.
+In this research, we focus on \textit{architecture-based adaptation} that is widely considered as an effective approach to cope with uncertainties at runtime~\cite{Oreizy1998,Garlan2004,Kramer2007,Weyns2012-1,Camara16}.
+On the one hand, architecture-based adaptation offers design abstractions that enable designers to define self-adaptive systems.
+On the other hand, it provides runtime modeling abstractions that enable a system to reason about change and make effective adaptation decisions~\cite{WeynsBook2020}.